Phil Twyford

 Philip Stoner Twyford (born 4 May 1963) is a politician from New Zealand and a member of the Labour Party.
 He has been a Member of Parliament since 2008.
 He is the Labour Party MP for Te Atatū.

 Early years

 Twyford was born in 1963 in Auckland.
 His middle name, Stoner, is the maiden name of his mother.
-He graduated with a Bachelor of Arts from the University of Auckland in 1999.
+He was educated at Westlake Boys High School, and graduated with a Bachelor of Arts from the University of Auckland in 1999.
 Before politics he worked as the founding director of Oxfam New Zealand, as a journalist and a trade union organiser.

 Member of Parliament

 Twyford stood for election in the North Shore electorate at the 2005 and 2008 elections.
 He placed second both times but in 2008 he was elected as a list MP.
 Prior to entering Parliament, Twyford was a representative on Labour's policy council.
 After the resignation of Chris Carter, Twyford contested and won the Te Atatū electorate in the 2011 general election and has retained the electorate since.